tugberkgoc/foundation-notes/05 Functions and Objects.md

 ```

 1. The function is declared using the `function` keyword and the function is given a name which must be a valid variable name.
     a.
 If the name comprises more than one word these should be written using camel casing as shown above.
+This is known as a **Function Declaration**
 2. The function above takes two parameters, `a` and `b`.
     - These are variables with local scope (they can't ba accessed outside the function)
     - When the function is called, you need to pass two **values** which get assigned to the two parameters.